SIRA Logo

 • optional for practitioners requesting approval of treatment for people with a severe injury or an exempt worker.

-When should I complete an Allied Health Treatment Request?
+When should I complete an Allied health treatment request?

 Requirements vary based on the scheme you are working in and the time after injury (Table 1).